Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces: Introduction

 \subsection{Acknowledgement}

-This work is part of the author's PhD thesis at the Hong Kong University of Science and Technology.
-The author thanks his PhD supervisor Wei-Ping Li for encouragement and guidance; thanks Huai-Liang Chang, Naichung Conan Leung, Chunyi Li, Jason Lo, and Zhenbo Qin and Xiaolei Zhao for helpful conversations and suggestions; thanks Izzet Coskun for the invitation to the \emph{Graduate Student Workshop on Moduli Spaces and Bridgeland Stability} at University of Illinois at Chicago on March 2013; thanks Changzheng Li for the invitation to Kavli IPMU on October 2013; thanks the organizers and participants of the workshop \emph{Geometry from Stability Conditions} at University of Warwick on February 2015; and thanks the anonymous referees for their valuable suggestions and comments.
-This work was supported by IBS-R003-D1.
+This work is part of the author's Ph.D. dissertation at the Hong Kong University of Science and Technology.
+The author thanks his Ph.D. supervisor Wei-Ping Li for encouragement and guidance; Huai-Liang Chang, Naichung Conan Leung, Chunyi Li, Jason Lo, and Zhenbo Qin and Xiaolei Zhao for helpful conversations and suggestions; Izzet Coskun for the invitation to the \emph{Graduate Student Workshop on Moduli Spaces and Bridgeland Stability} at the University of Illinois at Chicago in March 2013; Changzheng Li for the invitation to the Kavli Institute for the Physics and Mathematics of the Universe in October 2013; the organizers and participants of the workshop \emph{Geometry from Stability Conditions} at the University of Warwick in February 2015; and the anonymous referees for their valuable suggestions and comments.